luisarizmendi/ocp-libvirt-ipi-role/README.md

 Example Playbook
 ----------------

-You can create a playbook (let's say `ocp_libvirt_ipi.yaml`), a inventory file with the KVM node details and you are good to import the role.
+You can create a playbook (let's say `ocp_libvirt_ipi.yaml`), an inventory file with the KVM node details and you are good to import the role.

 Find below a playbook example where we call the role and include the variables to customize the environment